janschill/waitless/README.md

 In the shell script we make sure the composer and node packages are installed and updated, run our bundlers and other tasks and then upload the files using `rsync`.
 After that we set all necessary production setting to true.

 One way to automatically trigger the deployment script is to use `Git hooks`.
 These are located in `./.git/hooks/` there you can configure the desired hook to call a script or even be the script.

+### Issue tracking

+The GitHub Student Pack also includes some benefits to Sentry, so we included it in our project and we will try to see if is of any good use.
+So far in development it did not give any more insight, but I am sure, once the application is running in production (beta) we will be able to track down errors and find a solution quicker than just relying on descriptions of error occured during usage.